 The San Francisco School is a supportive and exciting place to be a Middle School student.

 The Middle School program meets students where they are - from a range of options on projects to differentiated class placements.
-One highlight is the Spanish program which offers five proficiency levels ranging from Beginning to Advanced.
+One highlight is the Spanish program, which offers multiple proficiency levels ranging from Beginning to Advanced.

 Beyond the Classroom

-Each fall the Sixth and Seventh graders travel together for an outdoor trip with a science and social program - returning with stronger bonds with their classmates and teachers.
-The Eighth grade year culminates in a week-long trip to Nicaragua, featuring language study, home stay and service projects.
+Each spring the Sixth and Seventh Graders travel together for an outdoor trip with a science and social program - returning with stronger bonds with their classmates and teachers.
+The Eighth Grade year culminates in a spring trip to the South, focusing on the civil rights movement.